AGuptaWorks01/Campus-connect/README.md

 1. Enable 2-Step Verification
    Before generating an App Password, you must enable 2-Step Verification for your Google account.

 Go to your Google Account Security Settings:
 Visit Google Account Security.

 Enable 2-Step Verification:
 Under "Signing in to Google," you'll see an option called 2-Step Verification.
 Click Get Started and follow the on-screen instructions to enable it (you'll likely need to enter a phone number to receive verification codes).
 2. Generate an App Password
 Once you have 2-Step Verification enabled, you can generate an App Password to use with Nodemailer.

 Go to the App Passwords Page:
 Visit App Passwords while logged into your Google account.
 Select App and Device:
 Under Select App, choose Mail (or you can type it in the box if it's not listed).
 Under Select Device, choose the device you're using (for example, Windows Computer, Other, etc.).
 Generate the App Password:
 Click Generate.
-Google will provide you with a 16-character app-specific password, something like: nginx
+Google will provide you with a 16-character app-specific password, something like:

-abcd efgh ijkl mnop
+> `abcd efgh ijkl mnop`
-Copy this password.
+> Copy this password.
 This is your EMAIL_PASS.
-3. Use the App Password Now that you have your App Password, you can use it in the .env file for EMAIL_PASS:
+> 3. Use the App Password
+> Now that you have your App Password, you can use it in the .env file for EMAIL_PASS:

 ```EMAIL_USER=your-email@gmail.com
 EMAIL_PASS=abcd efgh ijkl mnop  (This is the app password you just generated)